 Students who withdraw completely from the University after the opening of classes will receive 100 percent refunds through the end of the first week of the semester.
 Students who withdraw completely after the first week of the semester will receive pro-rata refunds calculated on the basis of days enrolled through the sixtieth percent point in the semester.
 Example: For a semester consisting of 75 days, the sixtieth percent point would be the forty-fifth day.
 Note that weekends are not included toward days counted.
 Please refer to the course schedule booklet for semester start and end dates.
 Withdrawals after the sixtieth percent point in the semester are not eligible for refunds.

-All refunds will be based on the official date of withdrawal, which is the date the completed withdrawal form or an e-mail message (e-mail must be from the student’s University Hawkmail account and sent to firstname.lastname@example.org) is received by the Office of Registration and Records (ORR).
-The University encourages students to make notification of withdrawal in writing; however, verbal communication in the form of a phone call to the ORR will be accepted within the following guidelines:
+All refunds will be based on the official date of withdrawal, which is the date the completed withdrawal form or an e-mail message (e-mail must be from the student’s University Hawkmail account and sent to firstname.lastname@example.org) is received by the Office of the Registrar.
+The University encourages students to make notification of withdrawal in writing; however, verbal communication in the form of a phone call to the Office of the Registrar will be accepted within the following guidelines:

 Pro-rata percentages are applied against tuition, comprehensive fee, lab fee, orientation fee, and room and board fees (less a $500 cancellation fee for students who have contracted for housing).
 The resulting amount is then compared to any student payments that may have been made with the difference being the amount still due the University or the amount available to be refunded.
 There will be no refunding of monies paid for health insurance, books, supplies, damages, fines, or other fees not mentioned above.
 Any amount available for refund will be returned to its sources.
 Federal Title IV aid, state aid, and University aid will receive refunds prior to any refund being paid to the student.

 (Room and/OR Board) — Fall and Spring Semesters